Skip to main content

 npm run build

 That will create a dist/ directory that contains an icon.png file for your component (you can swap that out by replacing assets/icon.png), and an index.js file - the compiled JavaScript code for your component.
-Next, run the publish command from your my-first-component/ directory:
+Next, run the publish command from your hello-prismatic/ directory:

 prism components:publish